vicki167/SocketServerSimulator/README.md

 * The unit testing could be more complete and test more error conditions
 * Some methods were left public even if their access could be more restrictive for this sample.
 This is done to ease testing and maintain an API that could be used in the future.
+* Currently, when there is an error communicating with the server, there is no notice given to the UI that we are done getting updates.

 ## Build instructions